Davin-Wong/crowdcoin/README.md

-# Web3 version of Kickstart
+# CrowdCoin - A Web3 version of Kickstart